mhfastball/company_computer_lock/README.md

-# company_screensaver
+# company_mandated_screensaver
-using python to keep computer "awake" until a certain time when company computer forces computer lock
+A python script to keep a computer "awake" until a specifed time.
+Most useful when computer sleep mode can not be altered through manual settings